LIVE: California Propositions Election Results 2024

 Proposition 33: Expands Local Governments’ Authority to Enact Rent Control on Residential Property.

 Under Prop.
-33, cities and counties can control rents for any housing.
-It would also eliminate the Costa-Hawkins Rental Housing Act.
+33, cities and counties would have been able to control rents for any housing.
+It would have also eliminated the Costa-Hawkins Rental Housing Act.
 Local governments can also limit how much a landlord may increase rent when a new renter moves in.
 The proposition itself does not make any changes to existing local rent control laws.
-The prop would prevent the state from taking future actions to limit local rent control.
+Also, the prop would have prevented the state from taking future actions to limit local rent control.

 Proposition 34: Restricts Spending of Prescription Drug Revenues by Certain Health Care Providers.